Team

 Melissa O’Neill, LCSW

 Melissa O’Neill, LCSW brings nearly 20 years of experience to her work as a therapist.
-She has worked with adolescents and adult struggling with eating disorders, anxiety, mood disorders, and those who have experienced trauma.
+She specializes in working with adolescents and adult struggling with eating disorders, anxiety, mood disorders, and those who have experienced trauma.
 Melissa has served as clinical supervisor and director of several programs that specialize in treating eating disorders, mood disorders, substance misuse, and the effects of trauma.
-She has also served as adjunct faculty for DePaul University and served as an expert speaker on the topics of eating disorders and co-occurring disorders.
+She has also served as adjunct faculty for DePaul University and served as an expert speaker on the topics of eating disorders, trauma, and co-occurring disorders.

 Melissa utilizes a non-judgmental approach to empower clients to create change in their lives.
-She is EMDR trained and well-versed in several evidenced-based practices, including DBT and ACT.
+She utilizes Internal Family Systems model to help clients cultivate more internal harmony that serves as a foundation to create the changes in their lives that they seek.
+She is EMDR trained and well-versed in several other evidenced-based practices, including DBT and ACT.
 Melissa works with adults, adolescents, couples, and families.
 She can be reached directly at (630) 506-8555 or melissa@samanthazylstra.com.

 Jessica Thome, MS, RDN, LDN